Afshan738/postgres-scheduler-benchmark/README.md

 Production-grade benchmark comparing PostgreSQL scheduler patterns.
 From 121ms to 0.141ms using indexes and LIMIT.
 500k URL simulation with real production patterns.

-Benchmark numbers vary run-to-run depending on cache state and system load — see the full writeup linked below for one complete run with EXPLAIN ANALYZE output at every step
+Benchmark numbers vary run-to-run depending on cache state and system load, see the full writeup linked below for one complete run with EXPLAIN ANALYZE output at every step

 ## Quick Start